SETI/rms-filecache/README.md

     pfx = fc.new_prefix(os.getenv('PDS3_HOLDINGS_DIR'))
     with pfx.open('volumes/COISS_2xxx/COISS_2001/voldesc.cat', 'r') as fp:
         contents = fp.read()
+# Cache not deleted here; must be deleted manually using fc.clean_up(final=True)
+# If not deleted manually, the shared cache will persist until the temporary
+# directory is purged by the operating system (which may be never)
 ```

 Details of each class are available in the [module documentation](https://rms-filecache.readthedocs.io/en/latest/module.html).